whizzer0/Equator/README.md

 Equator is very much a WIP and isn't really usable yet.
 Currently, Equator can:

-* Generate and offer questions involving the formula velocity = distance ÷ time
+* Generate and offer questions involving the formula velocity = distance ÷ time (this is now extensible, but additional formulae have not been added yet)
 * Accept user input for these questions
 * Mark these questions correct/incorrect and offer the correct answer when wrong
 * Offer a percentage score for the user's results